birkirb/loggers/README.md

 ## Design

 All loggers are interfaces and should be declared and used as such.
 The actual implementations can vary and are easily switched out.
+The main packages should have no external dependencies.

 ### Standard
 Standard interface is the same as used by the Go standard library `log` package.